Portfolio / Automation & Process Engineering

 Planner Script

-Performs automated discovery of all shared mailboxes, distribution lists, M365 groups, and resource accounts across target domains via Exchange Online PowerShell.
-Generates a structured Excel workbook: a full inventory sheet and a planning sheet with per-account-type dropdown menus and formula-driven columns that auto-populate based on the selected plan.
+Connects to Exchange Online and performs automated discovery of all shared mailboxes, distribution lists, M365 groups, and resource accounts across target domains.
+Outputs a structured Excel workbook with a full inventory sheet and a planning sheet with per-account-type dropdown menus and formula-driven columns that auto-populate based on the selected plan.

 Stage 2